nikinikesh2009/Circle/README.md

 ### For Administrators

 To add more motivational posts, you can either:
-- Use the Firebase Console to manually add documents to the `motivationalPosts` collection
+- Use the Firebase Console to manually add data to the `motivationalPosts` node
 - Modify `scripts/seedMotivationalPosts.ts` and re-run the seed script

 Each post should have this structure: